IBM/charts/community/portworx/README.md

 Incorrect ETCD URL provided.
 It is either not reachable or is incorrect...
 ```
 Ensure the correct etcd URL is set as a parameter to the `helm install` command.

+## Support

+If you have an enterprise license, please contact us at support@portworx.com with your license key and logs.

+We are always available on Slack.
+Join us on [Slack](http://slack.portworx.com)